bitsforeveryone/write-ups/website/content/go_army_cyber_hack_everyonez.md

 Thanks for your interest in the USMA Cadet Competitive Cyber Team

-## Flag Four army_hacker_team_got_root:
+## Flag Two: go_army_cyber_hack_everyonez

-Wow, you found the final flag. *Well done*.
+Wow, you found the second flag. *Well done*.
 In cybersecurity competitions called capture-the-flag, aspring or full fledge hackers attempt to recover strings of characters called _flags_.
 These flags represent critical data that is intended to be protected by the system.
 It could be passwords, credit card numbers, social security numbers, or even the full schematics of a DS-1 Orbital Battle Station.